Fantastic artwork surrounds us.

-Fantastic artwork is all around us.
-Some paintings are so ingrained in our cultural iconography that we see them displayed in pop culture and don’t even always get that there’s a famous painting behind it.
-Others are household names that even the most disinterested in art could point out.
+Some works are so ingrained in our cultural iconography that we see them in pop culture and don’t always realize there’s a famous painting behind them.
+Others are household names that even the most disinterested in art can point out.

-To celebrate these paintings, we’ve developed a list of the most important artworks of all time.
+We’ve developed a list of the most important artworks of all time to celebrate these paintings.
 Many of these paintings will be easily recognizable by name, others by sight, or numerous pop culture references.

-Some of the paintings on this list are obvious; others might not be so.
 They range throughout history, from the 13th century to the 20th century.
-Some were created by the most famous artists of all time, while others are one-hit wonders of the art world.
+Some were created by the world’s most famous artists, while others are one-hit wonders of the art world.

 Table of Contents